About BNPS

 Student Wellbeing & Positive Education

-At Bayswater North Primary School, we offer a suite of Wellbeing programs that focus on specific skills that assist students to strengthen their relationships, build positive emotions, enhance personal resilience, promote mindfulness, encourage a healthy lifestyle and support our students academically.
-These programs include Literacy Support, Numeracy Support, modified programs and student leadership initiatives.
+We use a structured two year cycle based on the PERMA+ model from positive psychology to explicitly teach concepts and skills that support students to strengthen their relationships, build positive emotions, enhance personal resilience, promote mindfulness, encourage a healthy lifestyle and support our students academically.

 Through teaching these valuable life skills, Bayswater North Primary School provides its students with an increased capacity to learn effectively, as well as offering them a strong foundation on which they can build a successful life.